In this edition, we’re going to talk about the seamless integration between Landscape Design and Architecture as well as its importance.

-Both these projects are new builds: The first is in North Vancouver while the other in East Vancouver.
+Both these projects are new builds: The first is in North Vancouver while the other is in East Vancouver.

-The beauty about this first house is the site which is sloped and nestled amongst many trees.
+The beauty of this first house is the site which is sloped and nestled amongst many trees.
 With North Vancouver known for its creek, we decided to take inspiration and keep the site as natural as possible.

 We created this almost seemingly separate structure with a connecting bridge and from there, we brought in the idea of a dry creek coming under the bridge leading to the front.
 This hardscape also breaks up the landscape around it, culminating in a very interesting design that blends both design aspects.

 For this ‘eclectic’ design we appreciate a lot of trees in the background, and our intent was to keep as many of them as possible.
-Also, having a slope-side higher than the street necessitated the creation of a dry creek as an architectural feature, taking advantage of the sites sloping characteristics.
+Also, having a slope side higher than the street necessitated the creation of a dry creek as an architectural feature, taking advantage of the sites sloping characteristics.

 The result?
-A great softscape landscape, layered to a ground cover evergreen defeater, which mimics the natural ecosystem, running under a bridge!
+A great soft scape landscape, layered to a ground cover evergreen defeater, which mimics the natural ecosystem, running under a bridge!
 All part of the ‘stormwater management strategy’ particular to this landscape design,

 The second case study project is in West Vancouver, this is an interesting house which is highlighted by corrugated materials, red brick, and iron details to bring up that modern industrial look as requested by the client, who is an artist himself.

 From a landscape perspective, there is about a four-foot retaining wall, so we used landscape to soften that step, and added small outdoor spaces at the front and the back with a clean line of trees, with ornamental grass in its front yard.
 We also provided design space for people to sit and enjoy a summer day or underneath a canopy, taking advantage of the shade provided by the tree.